wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 ### The current reality

 Let's be clear, though – LLMs aren't magic.
 They have fundamental limitations.
-They can provide you with some pretty surprising responses; the response can look right but contain the wrong information, and you need to apply careful engineering to use LLMs in production systems.
+They can provide some pretty surprising responses; the response can look right but contain the wrong information, and you need to apply careful engineering to use LLMs in production systems.

 That's precisely why understanding how they work is so crucial.
 When you know what's happening under the hood, you can:

 - Design better prompts that get more reliable results
 - Build safeguards against standard failure modes
 - Create hybrid systems that combine LLM capabilities with traditional programming
 - Make informed decisions about when (and when not) to use LLMs

-In the next sections, we'll explore these practical aspects more deeply.
-But first, let me share some real examples from my own journey with LLMs—including the mistakes I made—so you don't have to repeat them.
+In the following sections, we'll explore these practical aspects more deeply.
+But first, let me share some real examples from my journey with LLMs — including the mistakes I made — so you don't have to repeat them.

 ## My journey with LLMs